 • metadata: Rule matches if the metadata in the request matches the metadata in the rule.
 For e.g. if we specify metadata: {environment: "production"}, the rule will only match if the request has the metadata key environment with value production in the request header X-TFY-METADATA.

-3. type (Routing strategy): Truefoundry AI gateways supports two routing strategies - weight based and latency based which are described below.
-The value of type field should either be weight-based-routing or latency-based-routing depending on which strategy to use.
+3. type (Routing strategy): TrueFoundry AI gateways supports three routing strategies - weight-based, latency-based, and priority-based which are described below.
+The value of type field should be weight-based-routing, latency-based-routing, or priority-based-routing depending on which strategy to use.
 To understand how these strategies work, check out how gateway does load balancing.

-4. load_balance_targets (Models to route traffic to): This defined the list of models which will be eligible for routing requests for this rule.
+4. load_balance_targets (Models to route traffic to): This defines the list of models which will be eligible for routing requests for this rule.
+For each target, we can configure the following options:

 override_params: